OdatNurd/Envault/docs/content/faq.md

 # Frequently Asked Questions

-There actually aren't any, since we have not in fact actually released this yet.
-Maybe gin some up and call this `Fake Asked Questions` or some such.
+There actually aren't any, since `Envault` has not been released yet, and so none have been asked.

-We should work out the structure for how this looks before we roll forward so that we know what we're doing when we actually make one.